edanchenkov/fb-node/README.md

 All of them returns data that consits from 2 parts:

-- json /payload/
+- json data
-- response
+- response object

 #### Example